klefstad-teaching/ICS-45C-HW5/README.md

 Points are allotted for

-The quality of your tests of the list:: functions in student_gtests.cpp.
+- **The quality of your tests of the `list::` functions in `student_gtests.cpp`.**
-Preventing memory leaks.
-Major points are deducted for mismatched new and delete and other memory errors detected by sanitizer.
+- Preventing memory leaks. **Major points** are deducted for mismatched `new` and `delete` and other memory errors detected by `sanitizer`.
-Passing tests of functional correctness of list::Node functions.
+- Passing tests of functional correctness of `list::Node` functions.
-Passing tests of functional correctness of String public methods.
+- Passing tests of functional correctness of `String` public methods.
-Reducing excessive memory allocations by thoughtful, correct allocation-reducing techniques.
+- Reducing excessive memory allocations by thoughtful, correct allocation-reducing techniques.

-The autograder must compile and run your code, so if your code does not compile on Linux, the autograder cannot run your program to award you any points.
+The autograder must compile and run your code, so if your code does not compile **on Linux**, the autograder cannot run your program to award you any points.
 Your score will be 0.
-Failure to compile can also result from errors in your #includes or errors/typos/mismatches in your .hpp and .cpp class files.
+Failure to compile can also result from errors in your `#includes` or errors/typos/mismatches in your `.hpp` and `.cpp` class files.
 You must fix these errors in order to receive a score.

 Error message such as

-standard_main failed to build/run properly
+- `standard_main failed to build/run properly`
+- `This message only appears if the script broke, please contact the staff`
+- `Segmentation fault`

-This message only appears if the script broke, please contact the staff Segmentation fault usually indicate that there are one or more fatal error(s) somewhere in your class String or namespace list functions that you must test and debug before submitting.
-“Script broke” means the memory error (segfault) crashed the program, so the autograder could not even continue to run.
+usually indicate that there are one or more fatal error(s) somewhere in your class `String` or namespace `list` functions that you must test and debug before submitting. *"Script broke"* means the memory error (segfault) crashed the program, so the autograder could not even continue to run.

 We may adjust grades manually when warranted.
 For example, a submission that attempts to defraud the autograder points by not implementing the requirements may be given a 0.